miqdadasaria/nhs_covid_deaths/slides/COVID_BAME_deaths.md

 }
 </style>

-Post code versus genetic code: ethnicity and racism in the time of COVID-19
+Postcode versus genetic code: ethnicity and racism in the time of COVID-19
 ========================================================
-author: Dr Miqdad Asaria (LSE)
+author: Miqdad Asaria (LSE)
-date: 8th May 2020
+date: 14th May 2020
 autosize: true

 Disclaimer